WormBase/single-cell/README.md

 - Y axis: a set of selected genes, evenly spaced
 - X axis: the log fold change of expression of that gene on all cell types, relative to the cell of interest.
-- 0 = baseline expression on reference cell type, <0 means lower expression in that cell type relative to reference, >0 means higher expression in cell type relative to reference
+- 0 = baseline expression on reference cell type,
+- < 0 means lower expression in that cell type relative to reference
+- > 0 means higher expression in cell type relative to reference

-A Colab tutorial on how to make these plots is available at: https://github.com/Munfred/worm-markers
+A Colab tutorial on how to make swarm plots is available at: https://github.com/Munfred/worm-markers

 # How WormBase processes single cell RNA data: scvi-tools